UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 US 2.05 - Contact Idea Creator
 As a logged in user

-I want to contact the creator and/or leads of the project
+I want to contact the idea creator and/or leads of the project

 So that I can ask questions or help support it in some other way